enh11/schnorr-sigma-protocol/README.md

 ```
 cargo run --bin client
 ```

+Once started, the client can either:

-The client decide if authenticate his self (if already registered) or if registered.
+ - **Authenticate** (if already registered), or

-In the registration process a user name and an email is asked and a key pairs together with an ID is generated.
-A local directory `keys` is created; it contains the keys in `.pem` extension and a json file with user's data.
+ - **Register** as a new user
+### Registration Process

+During registration:

+ - The user is prompted for a username and email
+ - A key pair and a unique user ID are generated
+ - A local `keys/` directory is created containing:
+ - Cryptographic keys (in `.pem `format)
+ - A `JSON` file with user data

-The same json file is also stored on the server side.
+The same user data JSON file is also stored on the server.

-In the authentication process, the server ask the user's ID.
-Then, the Schnorr's protocol runs:
-  - If the prover is honest, the verifier accepts the proof.
-  - Otherwise, the verifier rejects the identification attempt.
+### Authentication Process

+During authentication:

+ - The server requests the user’s ID
+ - The Schnorr identification protocol is executed **Outcome**
+✅ If the prover is honest → authentication is accepted ❌ Otherwise → authentication is rejected